hotbso/AutoDGS/README.md

 All custom sceneries that are not SAM-enabled (= have a sam.xml file) are automatically activated for AutoDGS.
 If you don't want such activation for a specific scenery (e.g. a scenery using AutoGate) you must place a file named "no_autodgs" in the scenery's top directory.
 If want to force activation even for a SAM-enabled scenery place a file "use_autodgs" in the scenery's top directory.
-After placing such marker files you must clear AutoDGS's cache.

 If you have problems with creating a file without extension you can create  .txt files as well, e.g. "no_autodgs.txt".